July 10, 2017

 "Inheritance" Earns residency at Banff Center for the arts

 The creative team of Inheritance has been awarded a June 2017 residency at the Leighton Artist Colony at the Banff Center for the Arts.
-Composer Lei Liang, designer Ligia Bouton, librettist Matt Donovan, stage director Acushla Bastible and soprano Susan Narucki will enjoy a week-long residency in order to discuss and workshop aspects of the opera at a crucial stage of development.
+Composer Lei Liang, designer Ligia Bouton, librettist Matt Donovan and soprano Susan Narucki will enjoy a week-long residency in order to discuss and workshop aspects of the opera at a crucial stage of development.

 January 1, 2017

-We're pleased and proud to announce that Acushla Bastible and Steven Schick have joined the production of Inheritance, as stage director and music director, respectively.
-We are so pleased that these two exceptional artists have joined us as essential members of our project.
+We're pleased and proud to announce that critically acclaimed conductor Steven Schick has joined the production of Inheritance, as music director, respectively.
+We are so pleased that this exceptional artist has joined us as an essential member of our project.

 Percussionist, conductor, and author Steven Schick was born in Iowa and raised in a farming family.
 For forty years he has championed contemporary music by commissioning or premiering more than one hundred-fifty new works.
 Schick is music director of the La Jolla Symphony and Chorus and artistic director of the San Francisco Contemporary Music Players.
 He was music director of the 2015 Ojai Festival.
 He maintains a lively schedule of guest conducting including recent appearances with the BBC Scottish Symphony Orchestra, the Saint Paul Chamber Orchestra, Ensemble Modern and the Asko/Schönberg Ensemble.
 Among his acclaimed publications include a book, "The Percussionist's Art: Same Bed, Different Dreams," and numerous recordings of contemporary percussion music including a 3 CD set of the complete percussion music of Iannis Xenakis (Mode) and a companion recording of the early percussion music of Karlheinz Stockhausen in 2014 (Mode).
 Steven Schick is Distinguished Professor of Music and holds the Reed Family Presidential Chair at the University of California, San Diego.